isomerpages/govtech-stp/_sdf-upgrade/00b-sdf-upgrade-faq.md

 Please do not make multiple suite bookings.
 SDFs will be asked to cancel all bookings if a traveller is found to have made multiple bookings.

+#### 9. I had booked a ‘Regular’ suite, but this option is no longer indicated under [Suite Options](https://safetravel.ica.gov.sg/health/shn/sdfupgrade#options).
+Will there be any change to my suite booking?

+‘Regular’ suites were renamed as ‘Standard’ suites on 14 Apr 2021.
+The size of suites within this category is unchanged (80-100sqm).

 <div id="payment"></div>

 ### Payment and Cost Issues